How To Start A Nonprofit In Alabama

 How Long Does It Take to Start an Alabama Nonprofit?

-Alabama can take up to 180 days (six months!) to process your filing if you don’t pay the $100 expedite fee.
-Pay the $100 expedite fee, and Alabama should process your filing in around five days.
+Alabama can nearly a month to process your filing if you don’t pay the $100 expedite fee.
+Pay the $100 expedite fee, and Alabama should process your filing in around seven days.
 Both options are available when you hire Northwest.

 Does an Alabama Nonprofit Need a Registered Agent?